Comparison of electron and phonon transport in disordered semiconductor carbon nanotubes: Results for disordered nanotubes

 First of all we note that, unlike its electronic counterpart, phononic heat transmission takes place not only in a small energy window but phonons of all energy values contribute to the conductance.
 In this sense, low energy phonons play a special role in phonon thermal conduction in both pristine and disordered systems as it will be discussed below.
 We consider (10,0) CNT which is placed between reservoirs made of the same material [Fig.~\ref{fig:trans}(a)].
 The reservoirs are kept at different temperatures $T$ and $T+dT$.
 We introduce Anderson type disorder in the central region and analyze the dependence of the transmission function and thermal conductance to disorder for CNTs with different lengths.
 The transmission function for the pristine CNT reflects the fact that each phonon branch is contributing to transport with unit probability.

 Namely, the transmission function at energy $\omega$ is the number of phonon branches $N(\omega)$ crossing at this energy each acting as an independent transmission channel [Fig.~\ref{fig:dispersion}(b)].
 Increasing the length of the $C$-region, the transmission is reduced but the low energy transmission is almost unaffected by disorder [Fig.~\ref{fig:trans}(c)].
 On the other hand high energy phonons are extremely sensitive to disorder in the sense that the transmission is blocked to a great extend even for the shortest regions with disorder.
 We also note that disorder induced scattering is more important near van Hove singularities in the density of states.
 We observe that thermal conductance drops as the length of the central region is increased but this drop is significant only at high temperatures [Fig.~\ref{fig:trans}(b)].
 As the temperature increases the difference in conductance for different lengths increase and then saturates.
 The low temperature thermal conductance is insensitive to disorder because of two reasons.
 First, because the transmission of low energy phonons itself is insensitive to disorder.
-Second, the term $p(\omega,T)=\omega\,\partial f_B(\omega,T)/\partial T$ in the integrand of Eqn.~\ref{eqn:conductace} is filtering out the contribution of high energy phonons to low temperature conductance.
+Second, the term $p(\omega,T)=\omega\,\partial f_B(\omega,T)/\partial T$ in the integrand of Eq.\,(\ref{eqn:conductace}) is filtering out the contribution of high energy phonons to low temperature conductance.
 At high temperatures $p(\omega)$ flattens and the filter effect diminishes.